A Brief History

 We take a moment to energetically denounce the practice of charging sales tax on used items, items on which sales tax was already charged when they were sold as new.
 This is especially apparent when it comes to cars and trucks!
 Why should a car that may change hands several times be subject to sales tax every time it is sold?
 Just sayin’…

 In order to stop the loss of sales tax revenue by citizens traveling out of state to buy items in places with lower sales tax, some states require citizens to report out of state purchases so that they can be charged state and local sales tax.
 Also, Internet sales were a tax haven of sorts, but are now often subject to sales tax at the rate of the location where the item is delivered to.
 (Boo!
 We say Boo!)

-Questions for Students (and others): Do you think a sales tax is a “fair” tax, or should taxes all be income based?
+Question for students (and subscribers): Do you think a sales tax is a “fair” tax, or should taxes all be income based?
 Do you know what your combined local and state sales tax rate is?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!

 Nelson, Bruce, James Collins and John Healy.
 Sales and Use Tax Answer Book (2019).
 CCH Inc., 2018.

 Nelson, Tim.
 SALES TAX FOR AMAZON SELLERS: Expert Sales Tax Advice for Retailers Who Sell on Internet Marketplaces.
 Independently published, 2018.